 A chartist I know sees a massive top formation in S&P 500.
-I replied to him that he has been wrong several times in the past with such random formations.
-He argued that although he is frequently wrong, almost 70% of the time, if he can make 4 times what he loses on the average then he can profit longer-term.
+I replied to him that he has been wrong several times in the past with these random formations.
+He argued that although he is wrong 70% of the time, if he can make 4 times what he loses on the average then he can profit longer-term.
 Math says forget about it.

-It can be shown that traders of classical chart formations that take several weeks or even months to form have to trade more frequently than short-term traders to realize the same profit.
-Given the relevant timeframes, chartists must trade in many different uncorrelated markets and that may be hard or even impossible.
-In order to see that, let us consider a chartist and a short-term trader with the following parameters.
+It can be shown that traders of classical chart formations or trends that take several weeks or even months to form have to trade more frequently than short-term traders to realize the same profit when the win rate is low.
+Given the relevant timeframes, chartists and trend-follower must trade in many different uncorrelated markets and that may be hard or even impossible.
+In order to see that, let us consider a low win rate trader and a short-term trader with the following parameters.

-The chartist has low win rate but the claim is that he makes 4 times more than he loses on the average.
+The usual claim is that they make 4 times more than they lose on the average.

 Short-term trader: win rate = 65%, reward 2, risk =1